 “It’s really a tale of two market segments,” says Mancini, who oversees the restaurant-lending division for CWB and has worked in the sector for 20 years.
-On the one hand, full-service establishments have indeed faced a host of challenges, and those that have been unable to pivot towards off-premise take out will not survive.
-On the other hand, quick-service restaurants (QSR, for short), which comprise about two-thirds of the market, have enjoyed both robust sales and lower costs.
-Meanwhile, full-service restaurants that shifted to takeout service have recovered material portions of the revenues they lost through forced closures.
+While full-service establishments have faced a host of challenges related to customer traffic, consumer spending and health and safety considerations, quick-service restaurants (QSR, for short), which comprise about two-thirds of the market, have enjoyed both robust sales and strong traffic growth that has expanded their bottom line.

 Not all QSRs have done so well, of course; for instance, those that operate in downtown food courts have been decimated.
 Others that rely on breakfast or coffee sales have also been hurt, simply because people are no longer going to work.
 But even those QSRs are seeing more business in the mid-afternoon and other non-peak periods.
 “They’re seeing a pickup in what we call snacking day parts,” he explains.
 “People aren’t buying coffee, but they are grabbing something in the afternoon, because they want a break and a chance to get out of the house.”

 “Takeout and delivery is so important now that everybody is looking for ways to reduce seating and focus on delivery,” he explains.
 Some are adding more drive-through lanes or takeout windows; others are repositioning dining rooms, for instance by taking away seats and creating space for third-party delivery services to make the takeout process more efficient."Innovation, Mancini emphasizes, will be key to the future of full-service restaurants, as well.
 Many have already re-engineered their operations to provide takeout, and they are also exploring how to operate more efficiently and reduce their footprints.
 “If you’re a full-service operator, you might be thinking that takeout might be 10-15% of your business going forward, where before it was two percent or less,” he says.
 “The question is how to right-size your dining room, your kitchen and so on for the new reality, so that you’re not wasting space.”

-“I don’t think operators are looking at what’s happened and saying restaurants aren’t for me,” he adds.
-“I think we’ll see a boom in growth in 2022 and beyond.”The question, of course, is how long a post-COVID rebound will last, and whether all the pandemic-inspired innovation around takeout and delivery will continue to pay off.
+Mancini sees a bright future for the sector.
+“I don’t think operators are looking at what’s happened and saying restaurants aren’t for me.
+I think we’ll see a boom in growth in 2022 and beyond.”The questions, of course, are when the pandemic will truly end, how long the post-COVID rebound will last, and whether all the pandemic-inspired innovation around takeout and delivery will continue to pay off.
 Mancini thinks there will inevitably be some regression to the norm, but he also suspects COVID will change the industry fundamentally.
 He likens the situation to e-commerce, which has exploded as the pandemic forced consumers to buy online.